InfinityLoop1308/PipePipe/README.md

 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/11-v2.png" width=160>](fastlane/metadata/android/en-US/images/phoneScreenshots/11-v2.png)
 [<img src="fastlane/metadata/android/en-US/images/phoneScreenshots/12-v2.png" width=160>](fastlane/metadata/android/en-US/images/phoneScreenshots/12-v1.png)

-## Features:

-* Bullet comments/Live Chats
-* Show comments of replies
-* Search filters
-* Filter items in local playlists
-* Android 14 support
-* Music player mode & Background playing
-* Built-in popup player
-* Sort playlists
-* SponsorBlock
-* Timestamp support
-* Everything is downloadable
-* ...

 ## Contribute

 Issues and PRs are welcomed.
 Please note that I will **NOT** accept service requests due to my limited time.

 Anyone interested in creating their own service is encouraged to fork this repository.

 PipePipe is a HARD fork of NewPipe and the codebase is very different from NewPipe.
-Please do not open "why not merge NewPipe's xx feature" issues.

 ## Donation